mozilla/cargo-vet/book/src/specifying-policies.md

 * For dev-dependencies and build-dependencies: `safe-to-run`

-In some situations, you may be able to reduce your workload by encoding your requirements more precisely, such as:

-* **Using different criteria for different top-level crates.** Your workspace might contain both a production product and an internal tool, which might require different levels of audits for their dependencies.
+In some situations, you may be able to reduce your workload by encoding your requirements more precisely.
+For example, your workspace might contain both a production product and an internal tool, and you might decide that the dependencies of the latter need only be `safe-to-run`.

 If the default behavior works for you, there's no need to specify anything.
 If you wish to encode policies such as the above, you can do so in